rahadiit/Mybank101/README.md

 This is a transaction history app.
 All CRUDs are implemented.
+This app is implemented in Java Spring Boot.